Ned-el-ch/fatspoon.life/README.md

 # <a name="main-features"></a> Main Features

-Features marked with `S` aren't implemented yet, which at this point is pretty much all of them
+Items marked with `S` on the end aren't implemented yet, which at this point is almost all of them

 ## My Cookbook
-- Search over 1.5m recipes, from 500+ top sources `S`
+- Search over 1.5m recipes, from 500+ top sources
 - Full nutrition info and daily intake % for each recipe: `S`
 	- Macronutrients (Fat, Carbs, Fiber, Protein, etc.) `S`
 	- Mineral Count (Na, Mg, Ca, K, Fe, Zn, P, etc.) `S`